uwcartlab/webmapping/Chapter05/readme.md

 ###### Figure 3.5: Leaflet map visualizing the first attribute in the dataset

 Step 5 of our pseudocode listens for user interaction with the slider and step buttons.
-We can add `.click` listeners to the step buttons, using the jQuery alias syntax introduced in Chapter 02.
+We can add `click` listeners to the step buttons, using the `addEventListener` syntax introduced in Chapter 02.
 The slider `<input>` element has an [`input`](http://www.w3schools.com/jsref/event_oninput.asp) event that fires when the user moves the slider thumb or clicks on the slider bar.

 The _sequence_ listeners should be placed within the `createSequenceControls()` function, after the elements have been added to the DOM (Example 3.14).
 For now, the contents of the anonymous functions called by both event listeners is a placeholder comment that eventually will include the logic to update the proportional symbols according to the user input.